The Ultimate Wheelchair Accessibility guide of Sicily

 Accessible transport and tours, September 2019

 The Alcantara Gorge (Gole dell Alcantara) is one of the most beautiful natural sights in Sicily.
 When Mount Etna erupted, a stream of lava came in contact with water and solidified quickly.
-Then, an earthquake split the big piece of thick lava, resulting in the beautiful gap you can visit today.
-On both sides of the little canyon, you find gorgeous basalt columns.
-A real must-see for nature lovers.
+An earthquake then split the big piece of thick lava, resulting in the beautiful gap you can visit today.
+You find gorgeous basalt columns on both sides of the little canyon—a real must-see for nature lovers.

 Wheelchair accessibility Alcantara Gorge

 The perfect place to cool off while enjoying this stunning natural phenomenon.
 A small part of the Alcantara Gorge is accessible to people with mobility issues.
-There is an elevator down to the water, so visitors who are physically challenged can also enjoy it.
+There is an elevator down to the water, so physically challenged visitors can also enjoy it.

 Book your barrier-free tours in Sicily